 A. All visitors are advised to get their insurance coverage from their own country.

 Q. What currency should I carry?

 Most currencies are exchanged by banks here.
-The most commonly accepted currencies are US dollars, Australian Dollars, Singapore dollars, Euro, Pounds, Japanese Yen, Swiss Franc, Canadian Dollars and Indian Rupees.
-Most handicraft shops accept US dollar, Australian Dollar, Euro and Pounds.
+The most commonly accepted currencies are US dollars, Australian Dollars, Singapore dollars, euros, Pounds, Japanese Yen, Swiss Francs, Canadian Dollars, and Indian Rupees.
+Most handicraft shops accept US dollars, Australian Dollars, euros, and Pounds.
 You can even exchange these currencies in some local shops.

 Q. Can I use credit cards in Bhutan?

 The major banks now have ATMs and you can withdraw local currency via Visa & MasterCard credit & debit cards & Cirrus/Maestro endorsed bank debit cards.
 Do not expect that the ATMs will be operational and when they do, you will only be able to withdraw small amounts per transaction.
 We suggest you bring extra cash with you.

 Q. What kind of travel guides can I expect?

 Our guides are the best Bhutan has to offer.
 We handpick tour guides who are professional, knowledgeable, and experienced.
 Our English-speaking guides undergo regular training and, where required, we have guides that specialize in trekking, adventure travel, yoga, meditation, and other special tours.
 You can request a male or female guide based on your comfort level.

 Q. What is Bhutan’s electricity supply like?
 Can I use electrical appliances in the hotels?

 A: Yes, refunds are available.
 Please refer to the refund policy:>>>>>>>>>>>>>>>>>>>>>>>>>>>.